 So, how will you develop attention-grabbing content?

 Know your competitors and understand how you stand concerning them.
-Study them, and find gaps (opportunities that they are missing) that you can exploit.
+Study them, analyze each idea, and find gaps (opportunities that they are missing) that your content team can exploit.

 Become a pro at checking out searcher intent.
 What type of content do your readers need?
 Master the best way to present your content and grab their attention.
 Nail this as part of your editorial strategy, and you will rise to the top!